iarxm/csim-man/index.md

 In the second division, the higher seeded athletes will be disadvantaged through higher parities so to be at an overall disadvantage

-In division one, it will be scaled to make it feel as though higher skilled athletes are competing against athletes of equivalent skill
+In division one, it will be scaled to make it feel as though higher skilled athletes are constructing against athletes of equivalent skill
 The higher skilled athletes will still hold the advantage but only by a small margin The best possible surfing of the least skilled surfer, relative to their most common performance norm, would scale to about 6 to 7 points
 This itself would be relative to a scale where the higher skilled surfer can normally score about 5 to 6 points.